sparksammy/GEMS-NT/README.md

 GEMS is Essentially Maybe Spinel *Next Technologies.*
 *Note: This is not Spinel, we are just trying to be better. ;)*

+# Important notice!

+In order to contribute, you must follow the [Sparksammy C.O.C.](https://github.com/sparksammy/sparksammycoc)

 Required to build:
 * Visual Studio 2019 w/ C#